Singing Network UK is a free forum, bringing together organisations with an interest in singing to meet twice a year face to face.

 - roll-out of broadband and digital training for all, so there is no-one left behind in a world which will remain at least partially online for a while

-Singing Network UK, have pledged to advocate for the safe return of group singing with the UK government and the devolved administrations, emphasising the messages listed above.
-We encourage members to do the same, by writing to their MP or nation representative.
+Singing Network UK pledged to advocate for the safe return of group singing with the UK government and the devolved administrations, emphasising the messages listed above.
+We encouraged members to do the same, by writing to their MP or nation representative.

 Singing Network UK sent an open letter to Oliver Dowden MP on 22 June 2020, outlining their concerns about the return to singing for the 40,000 choirs and their 2.2m participants in the UK.